LEAFERx/hexo-theme-apolloV/README.md

 theme files are in the `master` branch

-if your site is put in a subdirectory, follow instructions above:
+if your site is put in a subdirectory, follow instructions:

 - clone `dev` branch
 - open `/src/router/index.js`
 - change `base: '/'` to `base: '/yoursubdir/'`
 - run `npm install && npm run build`
-- find your theme files in `.dist`
+- find your theme files in `/dist`